rushabh-v/linux_face_unlock/README.md

      * `facerec enable`

-#### By chance due to any error if it is not allowing you to go root then don't penic just Go to recovery mode as root and run,
+#### By chance due to any error if it is not allowing you to go root then don't panic just Go to recovery mode as root and run,

   * `apt-get --reinstall install libpam-runtime libpam-modules`